4GeeksAcademy/Tapin/README.md

 ## Trademark Notice

-BMAD™ and BMAD-METHOD™ are trademarks of BMad Code, LLC.
+BMADâ„¢ and BMAD-METHODâ„¢ are trademarks of BMad Code, LLC.
 All rights reserved.

 [![Contributors](https://contrib.rocks/image?repo=bmadcode/bmad-method)](https://github.com/bmadcode/bmad-method/graphs/contributors)

-<sub>Built with ❤️ for the AI-assisted development community</sub>
+<sub>Built with â¤ï¸ for the AI-assisted development community</sub>

+## Dev Orchestration (One Command)

+- From the Tapin/ root, run:

+  - npm run dev

+- What it does:
+  - Starts the Flask backend (defaults to HOST=127.0.0.1, PORT=5000).
+  - Starts the Vite frontend on --host 127.0.0.1 --port 5173.
+  - Prints the URLs for both services at launch.

+- Configure ports/hosts (optional):
+  - Backend: set BACKEND_HOST / BACKEND_PORT env vars (or ackend/.env with HOST / PORT).
+  - Frontend: set FRONTEND_HOST / FRONTEND_PORT env vars.